The School accepts students from a variety of backgrounds.

 - Competency in spoken and written English

-- Admission to the Practitioner Certificate courses requires the satisfactory completion of two academic years (60 semester credits/90 quarter credits) at an accredited educational institution, or the equivalent.
+- Admission to the Practitioner Certificate courses requires the completion of 60 semester credits/90 quarter credits at an accredited educational institution.

-Advanced Clinical Studies
+Advanced Clinical Studies – HSI 301